Guaifenesin: History

-Similar medicines derived from the guaiac tree were in use as a generic remedy by American indigenous peoples when explorers reached North America in the 16th century.
+Similar medicines derived from the guaiac tree were used as a generic remedy by American indigenous peoples when explorers reached North America in the 16th century.
 The Spanish encountered guaiacum wood "when they conquered Santo Domingo; it was soon brought back to Europe, where it acquired an immense reputation in the sixteenth century as a cure for syphilis and certain other diseases..."

 The 1955 edition of the Textbook of Pharmacognosy states: "Guaiacum has a local stimulant action which is sometimes useful in sore throat.
 The resin is used in chronic gout and rheumatism, whilst the wood is an ingredient in the compound concentrated solution of sarsaparilla, which was formerly much used as an alternative in syphilis."

 In the US, guaifenesin was first approved by the Food and Drug Administration (FDA) in 1952.
 Although previously deemed "Generally Regarded as Safe" in its original approval, the drug received a New Drug Application for the extended-release version, which received approval on 12 July 2002.
 Because of this, the FDA then issued letters to other manufacturers of timed-release guaifenesin to stop marketing their unapproved versions, leaving Adams Respiratory Therapeutics in control of the market.
 In 2007, Adams was acquired by Reckitt Benckiser.
-The drug is sold over-the-counter by many companies, alone and in combination.
+The drug is now sold over-the-counter by many companies, alone and in combination.

-Availability

-Guaifenesin is taken by mouth.
-It is available under many brand names, as either the lone active ingredient or as one part of a combination drug.
-Drugs combined with guaifenesin in over-the-counter preparations include the cough-suppressant dextromethorphan, analgesics such as paracetamol/acetaminophen, and decongestants such as ephedrine, pseudoephedrine, or phenylephrine.

 Veterinary use

 Guaifenesin's neurological properties first became known in the late 1940s.
 Guaifenesin is a centrally acting muscle relaxant used routinely in large-animal veterinary surgery.
-Guaifenesin is used in combination with, for example, ketamine, since guaifenesin does not provide analgesia nor does it produce unconsciousness.
+Guaifenesin is used in combination with, for example, ketamine, since guaifenesin does not provide analgesia or produce unconsciousness.
+In horses, the drug's biological half-life is 77 minutes.
+Premedication with xylazine (1.1 mg/kg) can reduce the dose required from 163 mg/kg (in geldings) to just 88 mg/kg.

-Research

-The guaifenesin protocol was studied as a method to treat fibromyalgia; a one-year double-blind study found that the treatment performs no better than placebo.

-Guaifenesin was studied as a possible fertility medication, working by thinning and increasing the stretchability (spinnbarkeit) of the cervical mucus, during the few days before ovulation, thus facilitating sperm penetration.

-Results from a 2014 study by the Virginia Commonwealth University's Department of Pediatrics indicated that guaifenesin did not have significant impact on sputum production or clearance in upper respiratory infections.
-This was consistent with a 2014 study involving 378 adult and adolescent participants, which indicated guaifenesin had no significant effect as either mucolytic or expectorant compared to placebo: "Although the upper respiratory quality of life improved over the course of the study in both the [guaifenesin] and placebo groups, this improvement was not accompanied by changes in sputum properties".
+Society and culture

+Brand names

+Guaifenesin is taken by mouth, and is supplied as a tablet, a capsule, an extended-release (long-acting) tablet, dissolving granules, and a syrup.
+It is available under many brand names, as either the sole active ingredient or part of a combination drug.
+Drugs combined with guaifenesin in over-the-counter preparations include the cough-suppressant dextromethorphan, analgesics such as paracetamol/acetaminophen, and decongestants such as ephedrine, pseudoephedrine, or phenylephrine.

+Economics

+In 2014, sales of guaifenesin were estimated to be approximately $135 million per year in the United States.